Digital Wellness 5 min read

 Enter Sip & Scroll

-This is where Sip & Scroll saves the day.
+This is where Sip & Scroll helps you reclaim your ritual.

-Here's how it works: You select your thirsty, attention-seeking apps—TikTok, Instagram, whatever pulls you in.
-Try to open one and you're blocked.
-But there's a way out: take a selfie of yourself chugging water.
-Then you're free to lose yourself in the content for up to 30 minutes.
-It becomes a healthier relationship between you and the algorithm—at least you're getting something out of it too.
+Here's how it works: You select the apps you want to manage—TikTok, Instagram, whatever pulls you in.
+When you open one, you get a gentle pause.
+No harsh lockout, just a reminder to take a sip.
+You take a quick selfie chugging water, and then you're free to enjoy your content for up to 30 minutes.
+It becomes a healthier relationship between you and the algorithm—you're getting something out of it too.

 30 minutes pass.
-You can commit to another session—a sip of water as payment—or you can decide to finally clean your room.
+You can choose another session—a sip of water as a reset—or you can decide to finally clean your room.
 You pick another session.
 That's okay.
-Your room's still not clean, but at least you're hydrated.
+Your room's still not clean, but at least you're hydrated and glowing.

-Lock addictive apps until you take a sip.
+Pause addictive apps with a sip.
 Stay hydrated, stay present.

 Download Sip & Scroll